Features of the 4602SW IP Telephone

 - To retrieve your voice mail, press the Message button above the numeric dial pad.
 The 4602/4602SW IP Telephone automatically dials your voice mail system.

 - Once connected to Voice Mail, follow the standard voice mail retrieval procedures.
-If you have voice mail-related questions, contact the Service Desk.
+If you have voice mail-related questions, contact the Help Desk.

 Note: It is possible to disable the Voice Mail feature.
-If voice mail retrieval does not operate as indicated, contact the Service Desk to be sure your telephone's voice mail connection is enabled.
+If voice mail retrieval does not operate as indicated, contact the Help Desk to be sure your telephone's voice mail connection is enabled.